tpokorra/Hostsharing-Ansible-Tapir/README.md

     $ ansible-playbook -i inventory.yml playbook-init.yml

+Make sure that the Debian package slapd is installed on your managed server.

 Then ask the Hostsharing Service to install the PostgreSQL extensions hstore and unaccent.
 Once those have been installed, you can continue:

     $ ansible-playbook -i inventory.yml playbook-install.yml